andreymizurov/call-handler/README.md

 # call-handler
-CXF JAX-RS service with Bean Validation and Spring.
+CXF JAX-RS service with Bean Validation and Spring + Java 8.

 The application consists of a single service ***http://localhost:port/services/callService/addCall*** which accepts a JSON object Call:
 ```json